eduNEXT/openedx-alexa-adaptor-template/README.md

 Under the hood, the command executes the following commands:

 - `make configure`: Configure the ASK CLI with your Amazon Developer account.
-- `make setup`: Create a new skill based in the sample skill.
-This command creates a new skill based in the our sample-skill in the Amazon Alexa Console, and a new git repository in the `skills/` folder.
+- `make setup`: Create a new skill based on the sample skill.
+This command creates a new skill based in our sample-skill in the Amazon Alexa Console, and a new git repository in the `skills/` folder.

 ### Deployment